-4 Key Roles & Responsibility
+5 Key Roles & Responsibility

 The ultimate responsibility for branchless banking lies with the FI.
-FI may, however, takes steps it deems necessary to safeguard it against liabilities arising out of the actions of its agents, service providers or partners.
-Within the FI, BOD is responsible for strategic decisions, senior management for effective oversight and compliance and audit functions for ensuring soundness of internal controls and adherence to operational guidelines.
+FI may, however, take steps it deems necessary to safeguard itself against liabilities arising out of the actions of its agents, service providers or partners.
+Within the FI, BOD is responsible for strategic decisions, senior management for effective oversight and compliance and audit functions for ensuring soundness of internal controls and adherence to rules, regulations and operational guidelines.

-4.1 Board of Directors
+5.1 Board of Directors

-FI's Board of Directors is responsible for developing the bank's branchless banking business strategy and relevant policies.
+FI's Board of Directors (or senior management, in case of Pakistani branches of foreign FI's) is responsible for developing the bank's branchless banking business strategy and relevant policies.

-The Boards of Directors is expected to take an explicit, informed and documented strategic decision as to whether and how the FI is to provide mobile banking services to their customers.
+The Boards of Directors is expected to take an explicit, informed and documented strategic decision as to whether and how the FI is to provide branchless banking services to their customers.
 BOD should also ensure that the FI has proper security control policies to safeguard e-banking systems and data from both internal and external threats.

-4.2 Senior Management
+5.2 Senior Management

-FI's senior management is responsible for implementing mobile banking strategy and for establishing an effective management oversight over e-banking services.
+FI's senior management is responsible for implementing branchless banking strategy and for establishing an effective management oversight over branchless banking services.